How To Become A Private PA

 4. Utilise Online Platforms and Forums

-• Participate in online forums and social media groups dedicated to personal assistants and administrative professionals.
+• Participate in online forums, such as The PA Forum, and social media groups dedicated to personal assistants and administrative professionals.

 • Follow influential figures and organisations in the private PA sector on social media.